What is an interest-only HELOC and how does it work?

 Essentially, they are pretty much the same now.
 Interest-only is becoming a standard feature of home equity lines of credit.

 It wasn’t always so.
-Originally, HELOC repayments during the draw period included both principal and interest — as mortgages and other loans do.
-Nowadays, there are still some of these “traditional” HELOCs left, whose payments encompass both principal and interest right from the start.
-Their lenders don’t like the interest-only concept, or they may limit the option to borrowers with stronger credit profiles.
+Originally, HELOC repayments during the draw period included both principal and interest, as with mortgages and other loans.
+While “traditional” HELOCs still exist, with payments that cover both principal and interest from the start, they’re less common.

-But these are getting less common.
-Most HELOCs are, or can be, “interest-only” during the draw period: They give the borrower the option of making a payment that only covers the interest on the withdrawn funds — not unlike the minimum monthly payment on a credit card.
-Of course, you can always pay more, and many personal finance advisors think you should: to avoid overspending, to keep the debt manageable, and to avoid the sticker shock of combined principal and interest repayments when the draw period ends.
+Most HELOCs are, or can be, “interest-only” during the draw period.
+They give the borrower the option to make a payment that covers only the interest on the withdrawn funds — not unlike the minimum monthly payment on a credit card.
+Of course, you can always pay more, and many personal finance advisors think you should to avoid overspending, keep debt manageable and avoid the sticker shock of combined principal and interest repayments when the draw period ends.

 Pros and cons of an interest-only HELOC